Krehmall/FlightsApp/README.md

 This one was made with **Chakra**, which is have alot of ready components.
 So there is no need to deal with **CSS+HTML**
 I also used ***Router Provider***, and some base hooks like a ***UseState***.
+To run this App [NodeJs](https://nodejs.org/en/download/current) is required to be installed.

 ### How to run the App: